xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 Napoleon's expansionistic, economic and imperialistic ambitions are easily reducible to certain motives, but, as we say today, "the West does not go to war only for oil".
-The West presented itself to other nations as [a beacon of freedom, humanity and civilisation that operates on a sincere self-referential belief that had both a philosophical and a theological background]{.ul}: on the one hand, it built on some anti-Catholic traditions that dated back years, and on the other, the anti-trinitarian visions of the Enlightenment and the Supreme Being (voted by the National Assembly) make the assertion that the French were
+The West presented itself to other nations as a beacon of freedom, humanity and civilisation that operates on a sincere self-referential belief that had both a philosophical and a theological background: on the one hand, it built on some anti-Catholic traditions that dated back years, and on the other, the anti-trinitarian visions of the Enlightenment and the Supreme Being (voted by the National Assembly) make the assertion that the French were